 Application strategies for high availability

 Most application strategies for high availability involve either redundancy or the removal of hard dependencies between application components.
 Application design should support fault tolerance during sporadic downtime of Azure or third-party services.
-The following sections describe application patterns for increasing the availability of your cloud services.
+The following sections describe application patterns for improving the availability of your cloud services.

 Asynchronous communication and durable queues